-Faculty interested in teaching an Honors course?
+Faculty interested in teaching an Honors seminar?

 - Honors discipline-based introductory seminars in the arts and sciences (for first-year students; taught spring only)

 - Honors team-taught interdisciplinary seminars (for second-year students; taught fall and spring semesters)

 - Honors multidisciplinary seminars (for second-year students; taught fall and spring semesters)

 - The satisfaction of teaching bright, engaged, motivated and well-prepared students